<- Madeen Blog

 2. Automatic offers with linked accounts → stay with MaxRewards or evaluate CardPointers extensions.

-3. Online shopping → Kudos.
+3. Online Shopping → Kudos.

 4. Bonus and eligibility tracking → WalletFlo.